kubernetes/client-go/examples/in-cluster-client-configuration/README.md

     docker build -t in-cluster .

 If you are not using Minikube, you should build this image and push it to a registry that your Kubernetes cluster can pull from.
+In China, you may need to set GOPROXY in the Dockerfile.

 If you have RBAC enabled on your cluster, use the following snippet to create role binding which will grant the default service account view